-Oakland University’s School of Education & Human Services is pleased to announce our second annual Enhancing Instruction with Technology workshop to be held at Oakland University in Rochester, MI on Saturday, February 28, 2015.
+Oakland University’s School of Education & Human Services is pleased to announce our third Enhancing Instruction with Technology workshop to be held at Oakland University in Rochester, MI on Saturday, February 28, 2015.

 Goals of the Workshop